kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 AI amplifies the value of a coherent framework philosophy.

-## Kora's "One Problem, One Solution" Becomes a Knowledge Architecture
+## Kora's "One Problem, One Solution" Becomes a Knowledge Architecture { #one-problem-one-solution }

 The principle is no longer only about coding style.